 - Add the vodka, grapefruit juice, and soda.

-- Then add ice to the shaker and stir or swirl vigorously.
-(At this point, as mentioned above, you CAN shake this, but you run the risk of a bit of a mess.)
+- Then add the drained ice from the martini glass to the shaker and stir or swirl vigorously.
+(At this point, as mentioned above, you CAN shake this, but you run the risk of a mess because of the carbonation of the soda.)

-- Empty the ice and water from the glass and strain the cocktail into the chilled glass.
+- Strain the cocktail into the chilled glass.

 - Garnish with a basil leaf.